Cura : Care Beyond Boundaries Logo

 • what warning signs should prompt urgent contact or assessment

-• how long should i plan for limited activity, work restrictions and follow up visits
+• how long should I plan for limited activity, work restrictions and follow-up visits

 About Continuity Of Care

-Aftercare And Follow Up
+Cosmetic Surgery Aftercare And Follow Up

 Early Recovery Priorities